RolandFaure/hypervector_database/README.md

 # 🧬 Hypervectors database

 This repository provides the hypervector database and the code needed to interact with it.
-The fundamental property of hypervectors is that the dot product between the hypervectors of datasets A and B is the size of their intersection.
+The fundamental property of hypervectors is that the dot product between the hypervectors of datasets A and B is on average the size of their intersection.

 ## Database Download